pallets/werkzeug/docs/exceptions.rst

 =============

 As you can see from the list above not all status codes are available as errors.
-Especially redirects and other non 200 status codes that represent do not represent errors are missing.
+Especially redirects and other non 200 status codes that do not represent errors are missing.
 For redirects you can use the :func:`redirect` function from the utilities.

 If you want to add an error yourself you can subclass :exc:`HTTPException`::